khakhalin/notes/00_books.md

 **Coding**
 * How to think like a computer scientist by Allen B. Downey: ([site](https://greenteapress.com/wp/think-python-2e/)) - best intro to Python ever
 * Problem solving with data structures in Python ([full text online](https://runestone.academy/runestone/books/published/pythonds/index.html))
-* Competitive Programmer's Handbook by Antti Laaksonen: [pdf](https://cses.fi/book/book.pdf) (C++) - great idea, but the descriptions of algorithms are not clear, while implementations seem a bit itiosynchratic.
-Worth revisiting tho.
 * Programming in Python: **Fluent Python**, by Luciano Ramalho (no online version)
 * On Programming Well, by Robert C. Martin (no online version)
+* Competitive Programmer's Handbook by Antti Laaksonen: [pdf](https://cses.fi/book/book.pdf) (C++) - great idea, but the descriptions of algorithms are not always clear, while implementations seem a bit idiosyncratic.
+Worth reading tho!

 **Math**
 * VLMS (Introduction to Applied Linear Algebra) by Stephen Boyd. [pdf](http://vmls-book.stanford.edu/)